Working with ancient remains requires special attention, care and laboratory facilities that are dedicated for such delicate material.

 We are happy that the construction of the new lab in house 18 of the EBC has finally been finished and we can start working in our new laboratories that are also now part of the National Ancient DNA facility.

-Here are some impressions from the building phase of the lab:
+Here are some older pictures from the building phase of the lab:

 This 180 degree picture shows our old ancient DNA facility.